cwattstubes/tubes-algo/README.md

             of the <code>Bot</code> class and provides an interface to monitor and control their actions.</li>
     </ol>
     <h2>Getting Started</h2>
-    <p>To get started with the Unified Broker project, follow these steps:</p>
+    <p>To get started with the Algo Trader project, follow these steps:</p>
     <ol>
         <li>Install the required Python packages:
             <pre><code>pip install pandas ib_insync psycopg2 requests</code></pre>